 My professional life has been shaped by the 13 years I spent at McKinsey & Company.
-For most of that time, I worked in oil and gas and retail - I used to travel the world, turning around gas station networks! - before I found my passion in leadership development.
+For most of that time, I worked in oil and gas and retail – I used to travel the world, turning around gas station networks before I found my passion for leadership development.
 During my last years at McKinsey, I was responsible for the leadership development of our 1,500 Partners globally.
 As you can imagine, it was a major pivot in my professional life to move from strategy consulting to leadership development (would love to tell you the full story over a coffee one day!), but I've not regretted at all.
-Today I get tremendous high from working from my strengths and passions and building an institution - THNK - that will hopefully be lasting legacy.
-Within THNK, I’m responsible for the Quest (our leadership curriculum), as well as our Corporate Programs and new locations.
+Today I get tremendous high from working from my strengths and passions and building an institution – THNK – that will hopefully be a lasting legacy.
+Within THNK, I’m responsible for the Quest pillar (part of our leadership curriculum), as well as our Custom Programs and new locations.

 My upbringing is international – my parents are Indian, I grew up in a small town called Kitwe in Zambia, I went to school in the UK and have lived since that time in Ghana, Switzerland and now The Netherlands – and I treasure that a lot.
 I thrive in international environments and understanding and building relationships with people from different backgrounds from my own.

-I left university with BA in History from the University of Cambridge and a MSc and PhD in Economic History/Development Economics from the London School of Economics.
+I left university with BA in History from the University of Cambridge and an MSc and Ph.D. in Economic History/Development Economics from the London School of Economics.

 My advisory board memberships: